dionasys/libdio/README.md

-# libdio: Self-Organized Overlay Construction
+# libdio: easily building self-organized overlays
 libdio is a library used to coordinate the construction of distributed overlays on SPLAY.
 This work is developed as a part of DIONASYS project.